 We do our best to ensure that all runners at the group run get paired up with someone.
-This is the reason we come to group runs – to run with others!
+The reason we come to group runs is... to run with others!
 We generally only leave runners to run on their own if they express that desire.
 Sometimes runners come out with their earbuds and their workout app, and they just want to do their own thing, but like to chat with the group before and after.
 That is fine!
-Just remember this – no matter what your pace, if you want a partner to run with, please let us know and don’t feel bad about holding us back or making us go slower than we would otherwise.
+Just remember: no matter what your pace, if you want a partner to run with, please let us know and don't feel bad about holding us back or making us go slower than we would otherwise.
 Most of us come to the group runs to interact with other runners, and if we want a speed workout, we will do it later.

 Generally, it is safer for runners to run on the left side of the street, facing traffic.
 This allows runners to see the oncoming traffic, and makes runners more visible to drivers.
-BTW, the opposite is true for bicyclists!
-Bicyclists should always ride WITH the traffic, following all traffic rules (stopping at traffic lights and stop signs, etc.)
+Interestingly, the opposite is true for bicyclists!
+Bicyclists should always ride with the traffic, following all traffic rules (stopping at traffic lights and stop signs, etc.)